Student Support Vision Statement:

 Procedure (Student - Student)

-Step 3.
-If the complaint is not resolved after the investigation is complete, the complainant may be provided the opportunity to present their case to the Judicial Review Board but is not guaranteed.
-This decision will be made within the Senior Director of Student Advocacy and/or Assistant Vice President of Student Support.
+Step 4.
+If the complaint is not resolved after the investigation is complete, the student may be provided the opportunity to present their case to the Judicial Review Board, but is not guaranteed.
+This decision will be made by the Senior Director of Student Advocacy and/or Assistant Vice President for Student Support.
 If a hearing is granted, the Board’s decision is considered final.

 For more information, please contact: